Allstate vs. State Farm: Home Insurance Comparison

 Beyond coverage limits, your location also plays a major role in how much you’ll pay for homeowners insurance with State Farm or Allstate.

-Allstate offers lower rates in several states, including Illinois and Delaware, while State Farm proves more affordable in places like Hawaii and Arizona.
+Allstate offers cheaper rates in some states, such as Illinois and Delaware, while State Farm tends to be more affordable in Hawaii and Arizona.
 The table below compares average annual premiums for both insurers based on $250,000 in dwelling coverage.

 AlabamaNo Data$2,703